-The design for the relocated Powerhouse Museum has been selected, following an international design competition which commenced by Create NSW in January 2019.
+The design for Powerhouse Parramatta has been selected, following an international design competition which commenced by Create NSW in January 2019.

 The bold vision from the architectural team of Moreau Kusunoki (Lead Design Architect) and Genton (Local Design Architect) was chosen to establish the first major museum to be based in Western Sydney.